 Instructions

 - In a large skillet (10-12”) with sides, heat the butter until melted.
 Stir in the romano cheese a little bit at a time stirring to make a cheese sauce.
 Add in pasta water ¼ cup at a time, stirring the whole time so that it's creamy.
-Keep stirring and mixing over medium low heat until a creamy sauce forms.1 cup butter, 1 ½ cups grated romano cheese
+Keep stirring and mixing over medium low heat until a creamy sauce forms. *See below…use a metal or stainless whisk or spoon to mix the sauce.1 cup butter, 1 1/2 cups grated romano cheese

 - Toss in hot drained fettuccine, tossing to coat with the sauce.
 Add more pasta water as needed.
 Season with salt and pepper and garnish with more romano.½ lb fettuccine, kosher salt/pepper